cespare/markdownd/README.md

 ## Installation

 For now, you need to install from source.
-Install Go 1.11+, then
+With Go 1.16+, run

-    $ go get github.com/cespare/markdownd
+    go install github.com/cespare/markdownd@latest

 ## Protips